 Postulates the inseparability of man and environment and predicts that sequential changes in the life process are continuous, probabilistic revisions occurring out of the interactions between man and environment.

 Principle of Synchrony

-This principle predicts that change in human behavior will be determined by the simultaneous interaction of the actual state of the human field and the actual state of the environmental field at any given point in space-time.
+This principle predicts that change in human behavior will be determined by the simultaneous interaction of the actual state of the human field and the environmental field’s actual state at any given point in space-time.

 Because of the inseparability of human beings and their environment, sequential changes in the life processes are continuous revisions occurring from the interactions between human beings and their environment.

-Between the two entities, there is a constant mutual interaction and mutual change whereby simultaneous molding is taking place in both at the same time.
+Between the two entities, there is a constant mutual interaction and mutual change whereby simultaneous molding is taking place at the same time.

 Principle of Resonancy

 It speaks to the nature of the change occurring between human and environmental fields.
 The life process in human beings is a symphony of rhythmical vibrations oscillating at various frequencies.

 It identifies the human field and the environmental field by wave patterns manifesting continuous change from longer waves of a lower frequency to shorter waves of higher frequency.

 The human-environment field is a dynamic, open system in which change is continuous due to the constant interchange between the human and environment.